-Terms Expiring at the 2022 Annual Meeting of Shareholders (Class I)
+Continuing Directors with Terms Expiring at the 2022 Annual Meeting of Shareholders

 Nominee Age Position

 John Fallon, M.D.
-72 Director
+73 Director

 John Freund, M.D.
-66 Director
+67 Director

-David Hirsch, M.D., Ph.D.
-49 Director

-John Fallon, M.D.
+John Fallon, M.D., Director.
 Dr. Fallon has served as a member of our Board since June 2016.
 Dr. Fallon served as Senior Vice President and Chief Physician Executive at Blue Cross Blue Shield of Massachusetts ("BCBS"), a health insurance company, from 2004 through 2015.
 Prior to his role at BCBS, Dr. Fallon served as Chief Executive Officer for clinical affairs at the State University of New York Downstate Medical Center, including University Hospital of Brooklyn and the clinical faculty practice plan.
 His professional experience also includes the Partners Healthcare System, where he was Chairman of the physician network.
 Dr. Fallon was also the CEO of Charter Professional Services Corporation and the founder and CEO of North Shore Health System, a large physician-hospital organization in Massachusetts.
-He serves on the boards of directors of Insulet Corporation (NASDAQ: PODD) (2012 to present), a medical devices company, and AMAG Pharmaceuticals, Inc. (NASDAQ: AMAG) (2014 to present), a specialty pharmaceutical company.
+He serves on the board of directors of Insulet Corporation (NASDAQ: PODD) (2012 to present), a medical devices company.
 Dr. Fallon was formerly the Chairman of the board of directors of NEHI (Network for Excellence in Health Innovation).
-In the past, he also served as a member the board of directors of Exact Sciences Corporation (NASDAQ: EXAS) (2016 to 2019), a molecular diagnostics company, as well as several not-for-profit boards, including: Alliance for Healthcare Improvement, Massachusetts Health Quality Partners, Massachusetts E-Health Collaborative and Neighborhood Health Plan.
+In the past, he also served as a member the board of directors of AMAG Pharmaceuticals, Inc. (NASDAQ: AMAG) (2014 to 2020), a specialty pharmaceutical company, Exact Sciences Corporation (NASDAQ: EXAS) (2016 to 2019), a molecular diagnostics company, as well as several not-for-profit boards, including: Alliance for Healthcare Improvement, Massachusetts Health Quality Partners, Massachusetts E-Health Collaborative and Neighborhood Health Plan.
 He also cochaired, with the Massachusetts Secretary of Health and Human Services, the Massachusetts Patient Centered Medical Home Initiative.
 Dr. Fallon practiced internal medicine for more than 20 years, fulfilled his residency at Boston City Hospital, and is Board Certified in Internal Medicine.
 He received a B.A. from the College of the Holy Cross, an MBA from the University of South Florida and a Doctor of Medicine from Tufts University School of Medicine.